Applied Part 9. Model Routing and Token Budget

 Steps

-1. cd book2/examples/budget-keeper.
-Expected: you are in the example directory, no additional dependencies.
+cd book2/examples/budget-keeper.
+Expectation: you are in the example directory, no additional dependencies.

-Bad: checking one metric at a time — 5 tasks went to frontier, the rest "seems okay", token_health forgotten.
-Good: one inspect run with four conditions in && — failure of any metric breaks the run.
+Bad: checking one metric at a time — 5 tasks went to frontier, the rest is "seems ok", token_health forgotten.
+Good: one inspect run with four conditions in && — failure of at least one metric breaks the run.

 If you have Qwen Code installed and need an explanation for review, perform a separate optional step:

 qwen -p "Read @out/fail_result.json and @out/fail_15m_result.json.
-Explain why the 45-minute failure drops token_health more than the 15-minute one.
+Explain why a 45-minute failure reduces token_health more than a 15-minute one.
 Do not modify the files." --approval-mode plan

-Such output is useful as a comment, but does not replace inspect.py and is not counted as a runnable fact.
+Such output is useful as a comment, but does not replace inspect.py and is not considered a runnable fact.

 Control Fact

-Four conditions from step 5 are satisfied simultaneously. token_health_min does not drop below 0.5 on 45-minute failure and not below 0.7 on 15-minute failure.
-Without both simulations the scenario is considered incomplete: one point does not show budget sensitivity to failure duration.
+The four conditions from step 5 are met simultaneously. token_health_min does not drop below 0.5 for a 45-minute failure and not below 0.7 for a 15-minute one.
+Without both simulations, the scenario is considered incomplete: a single point does not show the budget's sensitivity to failure duration.

-Transfer to capstone/budget-note.md not the entire budget table, but one risk and one limiter: what happens when local-coder fails, how many tasks go to frontier-reviewer, which token_health threshold blocks further switching.
-If the main credit case is high_memory_usage, record this run as a budget risk for the same contour: not the entire autoscale_200pct, but the principle "expensive tier does not accept the entire queue on cheap tier failure".
-Full budget_plan.json is only needed for the full track.
+Move into capstone/budget-note.md not the entire budget table, but one risk and one guard: what happens when local-coder fails, how many tasks go to frontier-reviewer, which token_health threshold blocks further switching.
+If the main graded case is high_memory_usage, record this run as a budget risk for the same contour: not the entire autoscale_200pct, but the principle that "the expensive tier does not accept the entire queue when the cheap one fails."
+The full budget_plan.json is needed only for the full track.

 risk: "local-coder unavailable 45m"